 It is a tale now well told about a street performer on the Santa Monica Promenade who has gone on to reach tens of millions of people worldwide.
-It was on that California street corner, just five years ago, that New York-born Andy Grammer earned his stripes as a pop star truly shaping the rare and unique dimensions of the artist he is today.
-The crowds that gathered to hear him perform on the street are now millions of fans who attend sold-out tours around the country.
+It was on that California street corner that New York-raised Andy Grammer earned his stripes as a pop star – truly shaping the rare and unique dimensions of the artist he is today.
+The crowds that gathered to hear him perform on the street are now millions of fans who attend his sold-out tours around the country.
 The work ethic, fortitude and generous spirit that took shape out there in a public space translated into his first body of work, an album ripe with optimism, encouragement and good vibes.
 “As difficult as it was some times out there, I wouldn’t change any of it, says Grammer.
 “It was on that street that I could determine what songs were good.
 If people stopped and stayed for a while, I knew that song was a keeper.”
 Signed by S-Curve Records, Grammer released his 2011 self-titled debut album and became the first male pop star in a decade, since John Mayer in 2002, to reach the Top 10 at Adult Pop Radio on his first two singles.
-Those songs, “Keep Your Head Up” and “Fine By Me” (certified Platinum and Gold respectively), sold more than two million downloads combined.
+Those songs, “Keep Your Head Up” and “Fine By Me” are both certified Platinum.

-In 2016, we meet a new Andy Grammer.
-This is the Andy that can safely look back at the last five years and know that his uphill struggle is behind him and blue skies are ahead.
-For the last six months, Andy has been off the road recharging and writing a new album.
-From these new sessions, a luscious first single has emerged entitled “Fresh Eyes.”
-On this velvety, groove-laden, pop gem, Andy radiates confidence for days and a romantic rock star takes center stage.
+In 2016, we met a new Andy Grammer.
+This Andy could safely look back at the last five years and know that his uphill struggle was behind him and blue skies were ahead.
+His latest single “Fresh Eyes” has become a streaming phenomenon with over 150 million streams.
+“Fresh Eyes” is also certified gold and is on the Top 10 Adult Pop Radio.
 Lyrically, “Fresh Eyes” paints a snapshot of those special moments when you realize you’ve fallen even more in love with your significant other.
 “It can be the littlest things,” says Grammer, “but the world stops for a moment and you’re like ‘oh my God, I love this person so much!”